sun-software/Stonedown/README.md

 **[23/11/23]** Third update after months of silence I am still doing fixed bugs since I have not had time for personal motives to sistermare the code of the first alpha, I hope at this point of being able to make at least the first alpha operational.
 I have decided that two functions in the first alpha will be postponed later since they are not necessary in this embryonic phase and I speak iCloud syncoization with the Apple file app and collaboration with other users, in doing so I should be able to siistemare the code and make the first alpha operational.

+**[29/12/23]** Stonedown now and a sun software project controlled and managed by me (Michael Bonfanti), upcoming updates on the development of this software and others.

 # Contacts
 If you have advice on how to improve the app or want to give me a hand you can find me on [Twitter](https://www.twitter.com/iMichaelProMax) and you can contact me safely in DM